border image

 The Vulnerability/Adaptation Summaries (linked below) provide a high-level overview of vulnerability for habitats and associated species within the four major habitat groups (coastal habitats, forest and woodland habitats, freshwater habitats, and shrubland and grassland habitats), as well as a table of adaptation strategies and actions linked to those vulnerabilities.

 The Adaptation Strategies and Actions Table presents a suite of potential adaptation strategies and actions for the northern California study area, which were generated by area stakeholders and supplemented by strategies and actions from previous EcoAdapt workshops and sources in the scientific literature.
-Adaptation actions are provided for the four major habitat groups, and action listed in the table has been evaluated by a number of criteria meant to assist land managers in identifying and prioritizing actions for implementation (e.g., effectiveness, feasibility, potential co-benefits and consequences).
+Adaptation actions are provided for the four major habitat groups, and the action listed in the table has been evaluated by a number of criteria meant to assist land managers in identifying and prioritizing actions for implementation (e.g., effectiveness, feasibility, potential co-benefits, and consequences).

 The Adaptation Implementation Workshop Proceedings summarize the activities and outcomes of the Northern California Adaptation Implementation Workshops held for the Redding and Eureka/Arcata regions in November 2021.
 The report includes an overview of climate adaptation planning and a description of the workshop activities, then presents adaptation implementation plans created by workshop participants for six priority sites within the northwestern California study area.

-A recording of the May 3, 2022 webinar "Supporting Incorporation of Climate Change Into Federal Plan Revisions for Northern California" is also available here, along with the associated slides:
+A recording of the May 3, 2022, webinar "Supporting Incorporation of Climate Change Into Federal Plan Revisions for Northern California" is also available here, along with the associated slides:

 Coastal Habitats